Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Pseudo-code and Implementation

 \section{Pseudo-code and Implementation}

 This section gives further details on the implementation of \dtc.
 First, we explain how upper and lower bounding works.
 Second, we expand on how to search for sparse trees and how to tune the number of nodes.
-Third, pseudo-code for \dtc{} is given.
+Third, we provide conditions for caching.
+Fourth, pseudo-code for \dtc{} is given.
 Finally, a special solver for trees of depth two is discussed.

 \paragraph{Upper bounds} A set of solutions $\mathrm{ub}$ is an upper bound to another set $\Theta$ if for all solution $v$ in $\Theta$ no solution in $\mathrm{ub}$ exists that is equal or dominates it: